h4ckm1n-dev/Exploration/README.md

 ### Prerequisites
 Sufficient disk space for the model.
 The 'dolphin-2.7-mixtral-8x7b-GGUF' model requires significant storage.
 *Warning:* The model selected for this tutorial is resource-intensive.
 Ensure that your system has at least 32GB of RAM to run the Q4 model effectively.
-Running this model on a system with insufficient resources may lead to suboptimal performance or failure.
+Running this model on a system with insufficient resources may lead to suboptimal performance or failure. also a cuda graphic card help a lot. (with 64go of ram and 24go of vram it run very nice)

 *Save the Model Locally:* Choose an appropriate directory on your Ubuntu system where you want to save the model files.